 with Dr. Ali Bramson, Purdue University

 Mars’ northern pole features a kilometers-thick ice cap of mostly pure water ice, and most of this polar cap is made up of the North Polar Layered Deposits (NPLD).
 The NPLD is a series of continous layers of ice and dust.
 The variation in dust content allows for observation of these layers through ground penetrating radar, like SHARAD aboard MRO.
 These layers provide a record of variations in Mars’ climate due to orbital forcing.
 Shown below is an example of a TMP and best fit model determined from this approach, and the accumulation and ice retreat rate through time as recorded in this subsurface feature.
 In the upper ~500 meters of the NPLD are sloping unconformities, which have been interpreted as bounding surfaces due to the migration of the spiral troughs poleward over time.
-We are using a MCMC and phenomenological model to back out Mars’ ice accumulation and loss rates through time based on the mapped trough migration paths.
+We used a MCMC approach combined with a phenomenological model to back out Mars’ ice accumulation and loss rates through time based on the mapped trough migration paths.
+Overall, we find that ice accumulation decreases with increasing obliquity (expected), and ice loss is bimodal with obliquity (less expected).

 In Review